1337w0rm/YeetMeet/README.md

 ## Deploy to Heroku
 **One Click Deploy**

-> Note: In one click deploy you will have to re-login every day.
+> Note: NOT RECOMMENDED!!!!!
+In one click deploy you will have to re-login every day.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/1337w0rm/YeetMeet)